Kotlin/KEEP/proposals/collection-literals.md

 All `of` overloads must have the return type equal by `ClassId` to the type in which _static scope_ the overload is declared in.

 The `ClassId` of a type is its typed fully qualified name.
-It's a list of typed tokens, where every token represents either a name of the package, or a name of the class.
+It's a list of typed tokens, where every token represents either a name of the package or a name of the class.
 "Typed" here means that package named "foo" doesn't equal to the class named "foo".

 The reasoning for that restriction is that we use the expected type for searching the `of` function,